alcover/buffet/README.md

 }
 ```

-On some operations like *view*, *append* or *free*, we check the Store header for a live canary and coherent refcount.
+On some operations like *view*, *append* or *free*, we check the Store for a live canary and coherent refcount.
 If either fails, the operation is aborted and the Buffet struct possibly zeroed.

 ---